 Our family of four lives on one income.
 Before, we get deeper into this post, I do want to clarify that this is not a post about why every one should live on one income.
 Different things work for different families.
 I’ve worked outside the home in the past, but for now, we’ve decided that I should be at home instead of working out elsewhere, it’s what works best for our family.
-In the past year, I’ve started making money on my blog, but we aren’t living off of this money.
-It’s going straight into savings for our house (after taxes), so we are still living off of one income, my husbands.
+When writing this, I had only just started making money on my blog, but we weren’t able to live off of the money.
+It’s going straight into savings for our house (after taxes), so we were still living off of one income, my husbands.

 I share lots of money saving tips, because frankly, you do have to get creative sometimes to survive on just 1 income, but that doesn’t mean it’s impossible, or even miserable!
 One thing that I have learned is that money saving starts in the mind, your head has to be in it, before you get your budget and checkbook to follow suit.
 Here are the top ways that that help us to save mentally.

 - No Credit Debt – We have recently gotten some credit cards, but only to build credit.
 We pay them off every month, and never let ourselves get into debt that way.
 While, we will eventually have a home mortgage, we don’t want any debt beyond that, other than what is necessary to build credit.
 This ensures that we continue to live modestly, and we don’t end up paying interest on everyday purchases.

 - We Live Beneath Our Means – From our very first jobs as a married couple, we’ve made a conscious effort to live beneath our means.
 Officially, we might be able to afford specific extras, but we don’t let ourselves get in the habit of using every dime that comes into our bank account.
 This helps us to save more money for a house and live generously, even though we are not making loads of money.